What is a Project Schedule Network Diagram?

 2. Activity on Node Diagram

-Activity on Node diagrams are used in developing project network diagrams and schedules.
-They are more common than Activity on Arrow diagrams.
+Activity on Node diagrams are more common than Activity on Arrow diagrams and are used in developing project network diagrams and schedules.

-An Activity on Node diagrams is also known as a Precedence Diagram Method (PDM), and it has four types of project management dependencies.
+An Activity on Node Diagram, also known as a Precedence Diagram Method (PDM), has four types of project management dependencies.

 Start-to-Start: In this relationship, activity A cannot start unless B has started.
 For example, pipelaying cannot start unless excavation has commenced.